 The Gardens are divided into different areas of interest.
 Near the main entrance are the Healing Garden (with plants grown for medicinal purposes) and the Evolution Garden which tells the story of plant life on Earth.
-Walk past the Visitor Centre to the Symphony Lake and Palm Valley which features over 200 species of palm.
+Walk past the Visitor Centre to the Symphony Lake and the Palm Valley which features over 200 species of palm.
 Nearby is a small enclosed area of rain forest with easy paths where you can see many of the forest plants that covered the island prior to its colonisation.
 (If you are inspired to explore more of Singapore’s rain forest, take a trip to the Bukit Timah Nature Reserve, a few miles away.)

 The attractive Ginger Garden, with its waterfall, features many of the 1,500 members of the ginger family.
 You may be surprised to find that these not only include spices such as turmeric and cardamom but also a number of lilies and even bananas.